 Fall Creek is the source of water for the Cornell University Water System (CUWS).
-The water intake is on Forest Home Drive near the CornellBotanic Gardens Arboretum entrance.
+The water intake is on Forest Home Drive near the Cornell Botanic Gardens Arboretum entrance.
 Fall Creek originates in Lake Como northeast of Ithaca and flows through a 125 square mile watershed, indicated by the dark green area on the figure above and to the right.
-Flow in fall creek was sufficient in 2019 with an average of 209 cubic feet per second (cfs).
+Flow in Fall Creek for most of 2020 was adequate with an average of 168 cubic feet per second (cfs).
+We did experience a short, but intense, period of drought from late August through September where flows lowered to less than 20 cfs.
 Cornell withdraws a maximum of 5.5 cfs to put it in perspective!
-The system serves the University's campus and supplies water to City customers in the Cornell Heights area and to Bolton Point-Town of Ithaca customers on the south side of Fall Creek in the Forest Home area.
+Our system serves the University's campus and supplies water to City customers in the Cornell Heights area and to Bolton Point-Town of Ithaca customers on the south side of Fall Creek in the Forest Home area.
 The Water Filtration Plant is located at 310 Caldwell Road, Ithaca, NY 14850.